Logo of Landscape Atlas

 A successful drainage and grading project follows a logical sequence.
 Understanding this process can help you know what to expect when working with a professional.

 1. Site Assessment and Problem Identification: A thorough evaluation is the first and most crucial step.
-A professional will inspect your property during or after a rain event if possible, identify where water is coming from and where it pools, check the existing slope (or lack thereof) near your foundation, and locate all underground utilities6 11.
+A professional will inspect your property during or after a rain event if possible, identify where water is coming from and where it pools, check the existing slope (or lack thereof) near your foundation, and locate all underground utilities.
 They will determine the root cause of the drainage issue, whether it's improper grading, a low spot, or excessive runoff from a hard surface.

 2. Design and Planning: Based on the assessment, a plan is created.
 This includes determining the necessary slope for regrading, calculating the size and placement of drainage systems like French drains or catch basins, and selecting appropriate materials.
-In El Paso, professionals must also consider local regulations, such as those outlined in the City's Stormwater Design Manual, which may dictate how and where water can be discharged1 2.
+In El Paso, professionals must also consider local regulations, such as those outlined in the City's Stormwater Design Manual, which may dictate how and where water can be discharged.

 3. Excavation and Earthwork: This is the physical transformation phase.
 For grading, machinery is used to cut and fill soil to create the designed slopes.
 For drainage systems, trenches are dug to precise depths and gradients.
-This stage requires skill to maintain the planned slopes and avoid damaging any underground lines4 5.
+This stage requires skill to maintain the planned slopes and avoid damaging any underground lines.

 4. System Installation: Drainage components are installed.
-For a French drain, this involves laying landscape fabric, adding a layer of gravel, placing and connecting the perforated pipe, and covering it with more gravel and fabric before backfilling9.
+For a French drain, this involves laying landscape fabric, adding a layer of gravel, placing and connecting the perforated pipe, and covering it with more gravel and fabric before backfilling.
 Catch basins are set in concrete and connected to solid piping.
 Swales and rain gardens are sculpted and prepared for planting.

 5. Backfill, Finishing, and Revegetation: The excavated areas are filled in with soil.
 The final grade is carefully checked and smoothed.
 New sod, seed, or mulch is applied to restore the landscape and prevent erosion.
-For rain gardens and swales, the selected plants are installed to stabilize the soil and complete the functional landscape feature7 11.
+For rain gardens and swales, the selected plants are installed to stabilize the soil and complete the functional landscape feature.

 Understanding Costs for Drainage and Grading Projects